From classic hotels to hip boutique properties, Chicago has many great hotels to choose from. Our top recommendations include:

-Just south of the Blackstone is the recently opened Hotel Essex at 800 S. Michigan.
-It is a total redo of the old Essex Inn by Oxford Hotels & Resorts.
-It is a upscale, boutique property with great design.
-The lobby features the new French grill, Grant Park Bistro, and a small coffee shop with great pastries by Vanille Patisserie.
-The highlight is the SX Sky Bar on the sixth floor with great views of Grant Park.
-I went for dinner at the Grant Park Bistro and enjoyed an excellent meal and service.
+Just south of the Blackstone is the Le Méridian Essex Chicago at 800 S. Michigan.
+It is a total redo of the old Essex Inn by Marriott.
+It is an upscale property with great design.
+The lobby features the new American bistro, Grant Park Bistro.

-The Palmer House Hilton in the Loop at 17 E. Monroe are great landmark properties that are still good today.
+The Palmer House Hilton in the Loop at 17 E. Monroe is a great landmark property that is still good today.
+It celebrated it 150th anniversary in 2021.
 I first stayed in the Palmer House, as a child, on my first trip to Chicago in 1963.
 I recently ate at their Potter’s Chicago Burger Bar with friends in from Texas and thought it was a fun spot to eat in the Loop.
-I understand that there are tours and a museum that you can visit.
-I recently learned that the brownie recipe was created there in 1983, at the dircction of Bertha Palmer, to be served at the Columbian Exposition World Fair in 1893.
+I recently learned that the brownie recipe was created there in 1983, at the direction of Bertha Palmer, to be served at the Columbian Exposition World Fair in 1893.